usnistgov/ndn-dpdk/docs/face.md

 ndndpdk-ctrl create-eth-port --netif $NETIF --xdp --mtu 1500
 ```

-XDP driver is installed only if the libbpf library is installed before building DPDK.
+XDP driver is installed only if the libbpf and libxdp (part of xdp-tools) are installed before building DPDK.
-If you have installed dependencies with the `ndndpdk-depends.sh` script, libbpf is installed automatically.
+If you have installed dependencies with the `ndndpdk-depends.sh` script, they are installed automatically.

 Due to kernel limitation, MTU is limited to about 3300 octets.
 Setting an unacceptable MTU causes port creation failure.